 Bungalow 6 is another stalwart of the Mariscal district of Quito that puts on weekly events and nights for local non-profits.
 Wednesday nights are Ladies Nights with free drinks, hip Djs that get the three story club hopping, and a fun crowd that lasts until the last song is spun.

-Tuesday nights at Mexicali are reserved for relaxing and practicing your Spanish with locals, expats, and other travellers.
-The hip hotspot offers drink specials that compliment the hearty selection of LA style mexican food and some of the best wings in Quito.
+Tuesday nights at Mexicali are reserved for relaxing and practicing your Spanish with locals, expats, and other travelers.
+The hip hotspot offers drink specials that compliment the hearty selection of LA style Mexican food and some of the best wings in Quito.
 Other fun weekly events include NFL Sundays and a local poker night on Saturdays.
 For more information, check their Facebook page.

 Ocho y Medio was started by a man from France with a passion for film.
-The art house movie theater, restaurant, and coffee house is in the center of La Floresta district of Quito.
+The art-house movie theater, restaurant, and coffee house are in the center of La Floresta district of Quito.
 The neighborhood is home to a film school, small artesian shops, and a growing number of the city’s artists and musicians.

-The theater focuses on independent films and have weekly showings that include festivals of Ecuadorian movies.
+The theater focuses on independent films and has weekly showings that include festivals of Ecuadorian movies.
 The three showing rooms also host local bands for acoustic nights that get the room bouncing.

 La Oficina in the San Blas neighborhood of the historic center is the place where weekly events alternate between classic movies, salsa lessons, and blues and jazz bands that take place in their full size, old-school movie theater behind the small restaurant and bar.
 The food includes Buffalo-style wings from the home town of the expat owner, and the house microbrews on revolving taps are made in small batches.
 Events and specials are posted weekly via Facebook.